NishantGautam023/HyperSkill-Docker/Composer/Description.md

 - Map the host port 8000 to the container port 8000;
 - Add the hyper-task-manager-network network;
 - Define the dependency on the mongodb service.

+## Stage5

+Get started

+Description

+Great job on accomplishing the assigned tasks!
+Now, let's initiate the services by executing the suitable docker-compose command.
+But before that, don't forget to create a .env file with secrets.

+Objectives

+- Create a .env file in the project directory with the following content: the MONGO_INITDB_ROOT_USERNAME key with the admin value;
+the MONGO_INITDB_ROOT_PASSWORD key with the 84225adce^/ value.
+- Start the defined services in the docker-compose.yaml file.

+## Stage6

+An essential capability of the docker-compose tool is its ability to halt services effortlessly and remove all associated containers, volumes, and networks.
+Proceed to stop all the services and delete the containers, networks, and volumes defined in your docker-compose file.

+Use the commands that will delete your volumes cautiously and ensure that you have backed up any important data before running it.

+Once you have deleted a tagged image, you can employ the docker image prune command to remove any dangling images.
+Exercise caution while using this command.
+Objectives

+- Stop the services, delete containers, networks, and volumes;
+- Remove the hyper-service image from the system.